 I. Swiatek b.
 Or Jaber 6-2 7-6 (5)

-For Jaber, this is his first Grand Slam final and it shows.
+For Jaber, it’s the first final in New York and it shows.
 It’s actually a 12-point-2 for Swiatek to score in the first three games of the group that sees the Pole aggressive and focused.build the point well from the baseline and then close it by entering the field with your feet.
 The pole is simply not playable, and the Tunisian is simply in the locker room.
 In just 10 minutes the score is 3-0.
-We need a shock, we need a reaction that arrives in the fourth game that Jaber won despite a double foul, the second, 40-0 and a forehand foul that seemed to put Iga back on the right track.
-Match Shock is what finally manages to take the match ball in hand: two long streaks, one for a forehand and one for a backhand, and cross forehand strikes give the Tunisian two counter-breaking balls.
+We need a shock, we need a reaction that arrives in the fourth match Jabeur won despite a double foul, the second, 40-0 and a forward foul that seemed to be able to get Iga back on the right track.
+It was the shock of the match that finally got her to take the ball into the game: two long streaks, one for a forehand and one backhand, and a cross forehand that gave the Tunisian two balls of counter-breaking.
 He’s the second-best player to have a straight winner, also in the long line, bringing the game’s tracks back to the service of players and giving a balanced match to Arthur Ashe viewers.
 At 3-2, Jaber is the one to serve up a tie that looks written, given the deadlock in the match.
 But, as it often happens, there are moments in matches, especially if you are number 1 in the world, you have the desire and the strength to change the course of the race: the new cut of the pole testifies to what it is you want to keep the reins of the game, rise again and give a cross with a backhand and a blow Forehand, which brought her back to scoring and managing the match.
 It’s the first real turning point in the match: in this context, 5-2 is the logical consequence of the gap represented by the values expressed on the field.
 The completely unbalanced values in favor of Swiatek give the pole, under constant pressure, a new break, which this time also means a group.
 6-2 which reflects what was seen on “Arthur Ashe” in the score: Swiatek Unplayable most of the time, with the exception of the two matches won by the Tunisian, He closes the set with 90% of the first balls in the field, 63% of the points with the first serve and 54% of the points in return.
 If you are wondering why, these numbers remove any doubt.

 The score does not change at the start of the second set.
 The pole immediately escapes and starts well into the transmission, confirming the first group numbers and scratching the remaining resistance of his opponent by turning the second of two break points by running the front of the back passer into closing the net.
 Speed, concreteness and clarity of choices on the one hand, confusion mixed with resignation on the other.
 The eyes are what speak more than any other part of the body.
 3-0 The logical score of a match can be non-existent.
 But after seven consecutive matches, Swiatek won itwhich looked like it could become an eight at 15-40 and two break points, Jaber decided to shiver and get back to his levels and regain, thanks to two winners, a game that seemed lost..
 As in the first group, the shock comes in the fifth match, which was won by the Tunisian, who is trying to return to the match again thanks to a 3-2 break.
 What happens next is pure tennis narration: Pole seems to have brought the exclamation point back into the group, thanks to an impeccable backhand, penetrating forehand strike that finds unexplored corners on the court and a breath-taking steady speed for Jaber, thus conquering 4-2 which, unlike The first set, not the last shot towards the finish line but only a pass from the race.
 Indeed, the Tunisian still managed to find the strength to put the group and match back on his feet by finding the breakout 4-3, which is worth keeping in the game.
 In fact, even 4 is a done deal.
 Now it is another game.
 Match sees in Match Nine the moment that could have been crucial with Jaber three times in the potential of a break which could mean overtaking and serving for the group, but three fouls make it fade any overtaking ambitions that Swiatek can instead.
 Good at winning a match that seemed lost.
 Playing to stay in the match, the whole weight rests with Jabir who proves, however, that she is no longer a player in a few matches before; With a reasonable degree of security it holds a service value of 5-5.
 In the decisive moment of the game, you live far from the lightning on the field and somehow improvised situations, winning and free.
-The stakes are high and Tie-breaking in these circumstances is the last supreme judge able to find a definitive answer to the group’s progress.
+The stakes are high and Breaking the tie in these circumstances is that the supreme judge is able to find a definitive answer to the group’s progress.
 But first we pass a championship point that Jaber canceled thanks to a massive first in its effectiveness.
 You get there with Jabeur confident that Swiatek is not confident in his strengths, one above all running balls from the baseline.
 But a tiebreaker, you know, is a match within a match: 4-2 Swiatek , it looks like it’s over.
 Then at 4-3 in favor of the Poles, two massive number 1 errors in the world, a forehand on the net and a backhand landing over the line, raised the score to 5-4 for Jabeur.
-But it’s just a moment.
-Swiatek rearranges his thoughts and puts the situation first into a tie, then finally extends to his second championship point, this time on his serve.
+In short, the Tunisian girl is two points from the third set, but at that moment Swiatek pulls a massive forehand down the line and hits 5 all and two consecutive fouls by Jaber, second on Iga’s second championship point and that’s her serve time.
 In the exchange, Jaber’s forehand was long, and Swiatek could smile as he fell to the ground and savor the taste of victory that brought her after Paris her third Grand Slam title, first on concrete.

-A well-deserved victory, a success that testifies to the completion of a player who bounced back to what he was last spring, the player who can win Indian Wells and Miami always on the hard courts and always on only America.
+A well-deserved victory, a success that testifies to the completion of a player who bounced back to what he was last spring, the player who can win Indian Wells and Miami always on hard ground and always on American soil.
 The soil that gave her the most significant success, perhaps is the success that finally illustrated her in the role of the dominatrix.